mockito/mockito/README.md

 ## How to release new version?

 Mockito [implements Continuous Delivery model](https://github.com/mockito/mockito/wiki/Continuous-Delivery-Overview).
-Every change on main branch (for example merging a pull request) triggers a release build on Travis CI.
+Every change on the main branch (for example merging a pull request) triggers a release build on CI.
 The build publishes new version if specific criteria are met: all tests green, no 'ci skip release' used in commit message, see the build log for more information.
 Every new version is published to ["mockito/maven" Bintray repository](https://bintray.com/mockito/maven).
 New versions that Mockito team deems "notable" are additionally published to [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22org.mockito%22) and [JCenter](https://bintray.com/bintray/jcenter).